salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 ---
 layout: post
-title:  "Beating NumPy's Matrix Multiplication in 150 Lines of C Code"
+title:  "Going Beyond BLAS: A Tutorial on Matrix Multiplication Optimization"
 excerpt: "In this step by step tutorial we'll implement high-performance multi-threaded matrix multiplication on CPU from scratch and learn how to optimize and parallelize code in C. On Ryzen 7700 our implementation is faster than NumPy with OpenBLAS and MKL backends, achieving over 1 TFLOPS across a wide range of matrix sizes.
 High-performance GEMM on CPU in C. Fast SGEMM in C. High-performance matrix multiplication on CPU.
 Fast matrix multiplication in C."
 description: "In this step by step tutorial we'll implement high-performance multi-threaded matrix multiplication on CPU from scratch and learn how to optimize and parallelize code in C. On Ryzen 7700 our implementation is faster than NumPy with OpenBLAS and MKL backends, achieving over 1 TFLOPS across a wide range of matrix sizes.
 High-performance GEMM on CPU in C. Fast SGEMM in C. High-performance matrix multiplication on CPU.
 Fast matrix multiplication in C."
 date:   2024-07-01 11:35:01 +0200